LibertadVoluntaria/barebones-oldschool/README.md

 "OldSchool RuneScape" is Copyright 2013-2016 Jagex Ltd. You may play OldSchool RuneScape at <http://oldschool.runescape.com>.

-The images/logos used in this program are Copyright 2013 Jagex Ltd.unless specified otherwise.
+The images/logos used in this program are Copyright 2013 Jagex Ltd. unless specified otherwise.